chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 I also have yet to figure out how to see the equivalent of `git log`’s full commit message; when I `jj log`, it prints only the summary line, and the `jj log --help` output did not give me any hints about what I am missing!
 There *is* a template language for log output, and there are hints here and there in the docs for how it works, but the format is explicitly unstable and intentionally undocumented.
 Happily, the Git interop means I can just run `git log` instead if I need to.

 This is all managed via [a templating system][templates], which uses “a functional language to customize output of commands”.
 The format is still evolving, but you can use it to customize the output today… while being aware that you may have to update it in the future.
-Keywords include things like `description` and `change_id`, and these can be customized in jj’s config.
+Keywords include things like `description` and `change_id`, and these can be customized in Jujutsu’s config.
 For example, I made these tweaks to mine:

 ```toml
 [template-aliases]
 'format_short_id(id)' = 'id.shortest()'
 ```

-This gives me super short names for changes and commits, which makes for a *much* nicer experience when reading and working with both in the log output: jj will give me the shortest unique identifier for a given change or commit, which I can then use with commands like `jj new`.
+This gives me super short names for changes and commits, which makes for a *much* nicer experience when reading and working with both in the log output: Jujutsu will give me the shortest unique identifier for a given change or commit, which I can then use with commands like `jj new`.

 [templates]: https://martinvonz.github.io/jj/v0.10.0/templates/

 ## Workflow

 Once a project is initialized, working on it is fairly straightforward, though there are some significant adjustments required if you have deep-seated habits from Git!
 One of the really interesting bits about picking up Jujutsu is realizing just how weirdly Git has wired your brain, and re-learning how to think about how a version control system can work.
 It is one thing to believe—very strongly, in my case!—that Git’s <abbr title="user interface">UI</abbr> design is deeply janky (and its underlying model just so-so); it is something else to experience how much better a <abbr title="version control system">VCS</abbr> <abbr title="user interface">UI</abbr> can be (even without replacing the underlying model!).

 <img src="https://cdn.chriskrycho.com/images/unlearn.gif" alt="Yoda saying “You must unlearn what you have learned.”">